oliverwiegers/vim_config/README.md

 Nothing to fancy just my vim config.

 Once I was trying to solve as many problems without plugins and came up with solutions replacing plugins like [Nerdcommenter](https://github.com/scrooloose/nerdcommenter).
 But at some point I noticed I was reinventing the wheel.
-It was a great journey and I learned alot about Vim.
+It was a great journey and I learned a lot about Vim.

 In the end I started using plugins again.